NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 If your data has steep slopes, mapprojection can improve the results.
 See :numref:`mapproj-example` and :numref:`mapproj_with_cam2map`.

+When creating a DEM, it is suggested to use a local projection (:numref:`point2dem`), especially towards poles.

 See :numref:`nextsteps` for a more in-depth discussion of stereo algorithms.